- Best ways to prevent catalytic converter theft

 The CatClamp 'clamps' to the exhaust pipes, not the converter, allowing different sized and shaped converters to be protected.
 This eliminates the risk of damaging the converter, heat shield or oxygen sensors.
 Locked to the vehicle’s chassis up to seven times, it makes stealing your catalytic converter very difficult for a thief in a hurry.
 Three options are available, starting at £99 (CatClampEconomy) and topping out at £350 for the CatClamp MAXX³.

-Keep your car stored your vehicle off road
+Keep your car stored off road

 Out of sight, out of mind